-The immune system protects the body by identifying and combating foreign cells, such as the threat of infection caused by a cold virus.
-When an egg is fertilised, the father’s genetic material also brings foreign cells into the woman’s body.
-If the embryo is not sufficiently protected by Fc-blocking antibodies, it can be identified as a foreign body and rejected.
-The result is recurrent miscarriages or no pregnancy at all after IVF.
-In our laboratories, we perform comprehensive diagnostics to establish the possible immunological causes for failure to conceive.
+If the embryo is not sufficiently protected by certain antibodies, it can be identified as a foreign body by the woman's immune system and rejected.
+The result is recurrent miscarriages or no pregnancy at all.
+In our laboratories, we perform comprehensive diagnostics to establish the possible immunological causes for conception issues.